Meet the Weavers

 She says the best part of her job is working with a group of women toward the goal of keeping Lao textiles alive.
 She values the opportunity to exchange and share ideas, experiences and traditions among the weavers at Ock Pop Tok.

-Learning to weave at a young age, Mrs. Mina was already able to set up a loom — a complicated skill — by age 15.
+Learning to weave at a young age, Mrs. Mina was already able to set up a loom (a complicated skill) by the age of fifteen.

 Teamwork and unity are important values that she finds in her work at Ock Pop Tok.
-Her favourite weaving technique: supplementary, or “chok”, that uses many colours of silk.
+Her favourite weaving technique is the supplementary or “chok” that uses many colours of silk.
+She loves that she can share and exchange skills and techniques with the other weavers.
+She especially likes being able to work in such a space together with them.

 Her hope for the future is that weaving will be seen as an important part of Lao history.
 “We shouldn’t allow it to disappear.”Mrs. Mina